Prepper First Aid Kit: Complete Checklist & Guide

 - Weight and volume trade-offs.
 Matters less for a home kit, enormously for a bug-out bag.
 Compressed gauze does the same job in half the volume.

-My rule of thumb: If an item fails three or more of these criteria, it stays on the shelf.
+My rule of thumb: if an item fails three or more of these criteria, it stays on the shelf.

 Pre-built vs. custom build?
-Buy a mid-range pre-built kit ($30–$80) as a foundation, then supplement with quality trauma gear and personal medications.
+Buy a mid-range pre-built kit (around $30–$80) as a foundation, then supplement with quality trauma gear and personal medications.
 You’ll spend roughly 30% less than buying every component individually while still getting a tailored result.
 For deeper context on foundational skills, check out our emergency first aid basics guide.

 Maintenance, Storage, and Training